MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 1. Go to the workspace.
 1. Select the **Source control** icon.
 1. Select the **Updates** tab of the **Source control** pane.
-You’ll see a list of all the changed items in the branch since the last update.
+A list appears with all the changed items in the branch since the last update.
 1. Select **Update all**.

 :::image type="content" source="./media/git-get-started/source-control-update.png" alt-text="Screenshot of source control pane with the update tab open and the updating all button selected.":::